nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+3. _{ more test cases …​ }_

-### Deleting a person

-1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+### Tabbed View
+1. Tabs automatically change on `list*` command

-   1. Test case: `delete 1`<br>
+   1. Test case: `listtags` <br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: The selected tab should be changed to `Tags` if the user was not at that tab.

+  2. Test case: `listpersons` <br>
+     Expected: The selected tab should be changed to `Persons` if the user was not at that tab.

-   1. Test case: `delete 0`<br>
+  3. Test case: `listappt` <br>
-      Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-1. _{ more test cases …​ }_
+     Expected: The selected tab should be changed to `Appointments` if the user was not at that tab.

 ### Saving data